Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 • At the University of Northampton, we offer a number of PGCE (Post Graduate Certificate in Education) courses.
 When making your PGCE application, this should be done through UCAS.

-• If you are interested in pursuing a taught postgraduate programme such as a Master’s then a completed application must be made online for all programmes.
-Additional documentation may be required to accompany the application, these are listed below.
+• If you are interested in pursuing a taught postgraduate course, such as a Master’s, you must complete an online application for all courses.
+Additional documentation may be required, as listed below.

-Entry points are fixed for full programmes: September/October, January/February, and May/June, as stated on the course web pages.
-It is recommended that applicants apply as early as possible for their chosen programme, and at least one month prior to the course start date, to avoid disappointment in joining their specific programme.
-In certain circumstances, courses that are particularly popular may close to applications at an earlier stage or have a set closing date, so no guarantee is made that you will be able to join a specific intake.
-Please refer to your chosen course page for any specific application closing dates.
+Entry Points: Fixed entry points for full courses are in September/October, January/February, and May/June, as stated on the course web pages and term dates page.
+We recommend applying as early as possible, at least one month before the course start date, to avoid disappointment.
+Popular courses may close to applications earlier or have set closing dates, so please check your chosen course page for specific application deadlines.

-You also do not need to wait until you have your undergraduate degree certificate before applying as we are able to make conditional offers to applicants.
-However, please make sure you list your qualifications clearly within your application.
+Conditional Offers: You do not need to wait until you have your undergraduate degree certificate to apply, as we can make conditional offers.
+Ensure you list your qualifications clearly within your application.

-• State your reasons and/or motivation for studying the programme
+• Personal Statement: Highlight your reasons for joining the course.

-• Passport (or a Driving Licence is acceptable if you are a UK National)
+• Passport or Driving Licence: Acceptable if you are a UK National.

-• evidence of English language ability (where English is not your first language)
+• English Language Evidence: If English is not your first language.

 You can find information and the documents to download on the PG and CPD additional documents and interview information page.